 A step-by-step guide to a spa worthy pedicure from home

-Perfectly polished nails and soft, smooth feet make sandal wearing so much sweeter, so here’s how you can give yourself a spa worthy foot makeover without having to leave the house.
+Perfectly polished nails and soft, smooth feet make sandal wearing so much sweeter, so here’s how you can give yourself a spa worthy foot makeover so your feet look gorgeous when self-isolation is over and you finally leave the house.

 Not having time for a professional pedicure shouldn’t mean you have to put that cute pair of peep toes to the back of your wardrobe.
 With these easy steps you can take your tootsies into your own hands with a DIY pedicure from the comfort of your own home.